-The sights, sounds, smells and tastes of Bangkok are a mix not found anywhere else in the world.
-That’s why you’ll find some of the world’s best food tours in Bangkok!
+The sights, sounds, smells and tastes of Bangkok are a mix you can’t find anywhere else in the world.
+It’s a place that’ll set all your senses on fire (literally – the food is mega spicy in Thailand!)
+That’s why this country is home to some of the world’s best food tours in Bangkok.

 For me, it’s the contradictions and contrasts that make Bangkok such an amazing place to visit.
 I could go from discovering something yummy in a 7-Eleven to munching on a cheap £1 plate of pad Thai on the streets to a sumptuous fine-dining feast with the best views of the city all in a few hours.
-There’s not many places where you can do all of that in a day!
+There aren’t not many places where you can do all of that in a day.